The many high-impact applications of data analytics in the insurance industry

 How insurers use data deluge to hone their competitive edge.

 The insurance industry is at the epicenter of a technological transformation powered by data.
 In fact, a 2023 Deloitte survey found that 76% of insurance executives ranked data analytics as critical to modernizing their core business.
-Momentum is also growing around generative Artificial Intelligence (AI), which can autonomously synthesize novel data insights.
+Momentum is also growing around Generative Artificial Intelligence (AI), which can autonomously synthesize novel data insights.
 According to McKinsey, tapping into advanced analytics techniques, which use AI and Machine Learning (ML) algorithms, could generate €1.2 trillion in global value.
-For incumbent insurers, the message is clear – adopt or risk disruption.
-In this article, we will look into the most transformative applications of big data across the insurance value chain and how industry leaders can capture their competitive advantage amid a call for a more customer-centric approach and greater business resilience.
+For incumbent insurers, the message is clear — adopt or risk disruption.

-Big data in insurance: use cases
+Big data in insurance: Use cases

 Through vast new datasets and advanced analytical techniques, insurers have evolved from reliance on traditional broad demographics towards highly granular, individualized assessment of risks and behaviors.
 Multiple non-traditional data sources, from telematics to social media to IoT sensors, provide far more nuanced insights into decision-making.
+The maturity of data science inside carriers is now what separates leaders from laggards.

 Sophisticated Machine Learning algorithms empower insurers to continuously model complex correlations and patterns within disparate big datasets.
 This facilitates more accurate predictive modeling for everything from real-time risk indication and pricing to claims fraud detection and customer lifetime value projection.
+Carriers that leverage data at this depth gain a clearer view of risk than competitors relying on aggregate demographics alone.

 The stakes for proactive adoption of new technologies are only rising as big data continues proliferating.
 Few insurance companies can boast a status of pioneer in advanced analytics or Machine Learning (see Fig. 1).
-In the following section, we will examine emerging and long-lasting use cases of technologies in insurance to demonstrate how big data analytics can overhaul traditional insurance practices when applied correctly.Deloitte surveyFigure 1.
-The majority of insurance companies have already adopted Machine Learning and AI to enhance their business functioning, but the number of explorers remains noticeable, a Deloitte survey suggests.
+In the following section, we will examine emerging and long-lasting use cases of data analytics in insurance to demonstrate how big data analytics can overhaul traditional insurance practices.

-1. Big data and analytics for fraud detection
+1. Big data analytics for fraud detection

 Big data makes it possible for insurers to detect fraud in new ways.
 Through the integration of advanced analytics that has access to vast stores of internal claims data, insurance companies can build predictive models that identify suspicious claims and reveal potential fraud rings.
-Network analysis techniques can map out relationships in claims data to uncover connections between entities that may be colluding in organized fraud schemes.
+Network analysis techniques can map out relationships in complex data to uncover connections between entities that may be colluding in organized fraud schemes.

 3. AI and predictive analytics for customer retention and churn prevention

-As a 2023 McKinsey research highlights, companies excelling in customer experience surpassed their counterparts in Total Shareholder Return (TSR) by 20% for life insurers and 65% for property and casualty (P&C) insurers between 2017 and 2022 The ability to drive great customer experience is associated with the adoption of AI or advanced analytics for delivering improved services (see Fig. 2).
+As a 2023 McKinsey research highlights, companies excelling in customer experience surpassed their counterparts in Total Shareholder Return (TSR) by 20% for life insurers and 65% for property and casualty (P&C) insurers between 2017 and 2022.
+The ability to drive great customer experience is associated with the adoption of AI or advanced analytics for delivering improved services (see Fig. 2).
 In particular, in order to develop effective customer retention strategies and prevent churn, insurers leverage big data to gain a deeper understanding of their policyholders.
-This implies collecting and thoroughly analyzing customer demographics, usage habits, service interactions, claims history, or other attributes necessary for specific goals.Figure 2.
-Carriers use AI and advanced analytics in order to drive acquisition and retention of customers, as well as expand customer relationships and improve customer experience, Deloitte shows.
+This implies collecting and thoroughly analyzing customer demographics, usage habits, service interactions, claims history, or other attributes necessary for specific goals.

-Advanced analytics techniques like Machine Learning can then be applied to this data to build predictive models that identify individual policyholders who are most likely to churn.
+Advanced analytics techniques like Machine Learning can then be applied to this data to build predictive data models that identify individual policyholders who are most likely to churn.
 These models help insurers understand which customers need proactive retention efforts.
 Big data also enables insurers to discover common service problems, claim denials, premium increases, or other pain points.

 4. Underwriting optimization

 In order to make this non-traditional approach work, insurance companies are increasingly tapping external datasets.
 To name one example, some of them analyze satellite imagery to evaluate roof conditions, vegetation density, pool safety, and other risk factors on a property-by-property basis.
-This delivers superior insight compared to relying on limited information like the home’s age.
-As McKinsey reports, there are a bunch of external data domains at disposal of carriers:

 • Industry data (financial services, healthcare, energy, or oil and gas)